LdBeth/eflib/README.md

 Implementation of error function and its inverse using method from Sergei Winitzki's paper.

-###

-Implementation of inverse error function using method from Sergei Winitzki's paper.

 ### `ERFIV`

 Implementation of inverse error function using method from Mike Giles'